David-Manniche/TheMarket/readme.txt

     => 043594 - Order details page >> invalid access gets display if admin or seller try to change order status .
     => 041966 - seller> dashboard> there are errors
-    => 043517 - when language other than EN, AR is selected then getting error on header
+    => 043517 - when language other than EN, AR is selected then getting error on header => 043662 - tax category added by admin is listing twice on seller end

 Enhancements:
     => Tax module upgrade